Threat Model — infrabroker¶

 force-commandby the CA key. sshd enforces it; the broker cannot alter it.
 This is the strongest guarantee in the system — it survives a fully compromised broker. - Scope pinning:

 source-address(bastion egress IP on jump chains),ValidPrincipals, and a minutes-long TTL bound where, as whom, and how long a cert is usable.
-No agent/X11 forwarding extensions. - Command policy (allowlist/denylist/require-approval, optionally with
+No agent/X11 forwarding extensions. - Command policy (allowlist/denylist/require-approval, with POSIX-sh

-shell_parseAST checking) restricts what one-shot command may run, and newlines are rejected so extra lines cannot be smuggled past the regexes.
+shell_parseAST checking on by default so chained/compound commands are checked stage-by-stage) restricts what one-shot command may run, and newlines are rejected so extra lines cannot be smuggled past the regexes.

 Approval & audit¶